bmenking-wng/uptime-robot-api/README.md

 ## Upgrading

-Breaking changes may occur between major releases: [semantic versioning](https://semver.org/).
+We are using [semantic versioning](https://semver.org/).
+Breaking changes _may_ occur on major releases.
 We would provide upgrade guides for major version upgrades, when that happens.

 ## Usage

-You'll need the endpoint and API key.
+You'll need the endpoint and API key from UptimeRobot [instructions](https://uptimerobot.com/api/v3/#auth).
 Currently UptimeRobot API version 3 (v3) is suppported.

 Get started with a simple example: